Perlkonig/ftGameViewer/README.md

 **NOTE:** The page is 100% designed for mouse and keyboard on a big screen.
 I welcome pull requests related to touch controls and accessibility, but a Full Thrust game really is not ideal for small screens.

+I sadly just have not had the time to focus on this project, so I'm putting it out into the world.
+I'm not abandoning it, but I just don't know when I will have time to focus on this.
+I'm active on GitHub and will monitor for pull requests and the like.
+If you want to get involved in the project, do let me know.

 ## How it Works

 ## Support